Inna

 Elena Alexandra Apostoleanu (born 16 October 1986), known professionally as Inna (stylized in all caps), is a Romanian singer.
 Born in Mangalia and raised in Neptun, she studied political science at Ovidius University before meeting the Romanian trio Play & Win and pursuing a music career.
-She adopted the stage name "Alessandra" in 2008 and adopted a pop-rock style; later that year, she changed her stage name to "Inna" and began releasing house music.
+She adopted the stage name "Alessandra" and a pop-rock style in 2008; later that year, she changed her stage name to "Inna" and began releasing EDM, house and popcorn music.
 "Hot" (2008), her debut single, was a commercial success worldwide and topped the Romanian and Billboard's Hot Dance Airplay chart, among others.
 Her debut studio album of the same name followed in August 2009 and was certified Gold and Platinum.
 It featured several other successful singles in Europe, including "Amazing" (2009), the singer's second number-one single in Romania.

 Inna's second album, I Am the Club Rocker (2011), yielded global success for the single "Sun Is Up" (2010).
 The track won the Eurodanceweb Award, making Inna the first and only Romanian artist to win the award.
 In 2011, it was announced Inna was the highest-paid Romanian and Eastern European artist.
 Her follow-up studio album, Party Never Ends (2013), was nominated for two consecutive years for Best Album at the Romanian Music Awards and reached the top ten in Mexico.
 It featured "More than Friends", a moderate European hit in collaboration with Daddy Yankee.
 In 2014, Inna signed with Atlantic Records and released the commercially successful "Cola Song" with J Balvin, which was used to promote that year's FIFA World Cup.